ensbot/ensbot-slavo3dev-blockchain/SECURING_BLOCKCHAIN.md

 # Securing Blockchain

-## Two techniques are predominantly used for securing the chain for efficient validation and verafication:
+## Two techniques are predominantly used for securing the chain for efficient validation and verification:

 <h2>
   <ul>